-# Learn Spanish with Netflix: Shows, Tips & Strategies
+# Learn Spanish with Netflix: Tips to Learn a New Language with Netflix Shows

 **URL:** https://migaku.com/blog/spanish/learn-spanish-with-netflix